alexeyraspopov/redux-suspense/README.md

     import { connectSuspense } from 'redux-suspense';

-Suspense connector is a HOC built on top of `connect()` in order to inject the state tree and dispatch function that is going to be used by a resource mapper.
+Suspense connector is a higher-order component built on top of `connect()` in order to inject the state tree and dispatch function that is going to be used by a resource mapper.

     import { Consumer } from 'redux-suspense';

 The same connector as `connectSuspense()` but done with render prop pattern instead of higher-order component.
+No difference other than the pattern.

     import { Placeholder } from 'redux-suspense';